vito/bass/README.md

 It's getting there!

-I'm using it for side-projects and enjoying it so far, but there's a lot of bootstrapping still.
-The workflow is interesting; sort of like scripting as normal, but with a bunch of ephemeral machines instead of polluting your local machine.
+I'm using it for side-projects and enjoying it so far, but there's a lot of bootstrapping still to do.
+The workflow feels interesting; sort of like scripting as normal, but with a bunch of ephemeral machines instead of polluting your local machine.

 One expectation to set: this project is built for fun and is developed in my free time.
 I'm just trying to build something that I would want to use.
 I don't